Skip to Content

 Let me explain:

-The first thing that hits you is just how big Blue Lake is!
+The first thing that hits you is just how big the Lake is!
 This extinct volcanic crater is gigantic and it would take a good 30 minutes to walk around it!

-What makes Blue Lake special is the colour of the water.
+What makes it special is the colour of the water.
 As you may have guessed it’s blue!
 However, that’s only half the story.
 The colour changes throughout the year.

 From December to March, it’s blue, while it changes to a steely grey colour for the remainder of the year!
 It’s one of the most unusual places to visit in Australia!